akramj13/GeeseHacks/README.md

 LearnETF is an award-winning hackathon project created for the **Sun Life Case** Competition, during Geesehacks designed to empower Gen Z and newer generations with **financial literacy**.
 This innovative platform provides **interactive modules** to educate users about **ETFs, stocks, mutual bonds, and other investment tools**.
 By blending advanced technology and engaging content
 LearnETF simplifies complex financial concepts, making investing accessible and understandable for younger audiences.

-Our project won 2nd place for Sun Life's Sponsor Prize.
+Our project won 2nd place overall for Sun Life's Sponsor Prize.

 <hr>